 Mabrouk laawasher (laawacher) is an expression one constantly hears in Morocco during the first ten days of the Islamic year.
 It means, “Happy ten days.”
 But the good wishes aren’t for the new year alone.
 Ten days into the new year, another important day in the Islamic calendar arrives—Ashura.

-To some, the Day of Ashura (or Achoura) is festival of mourning, synonymous with sadness, sorrow and blood.
+To some, the Day of Ashura (or Achoura) is a festival of mourning, synonymous with sadness, sorrow, and blood.
 For others, it’s a quiet day of fasting.
 But to many Moroccans, it’s much, much more.